 Some traditions at Mary Mac’s are kept for sentimental reasons; some are maintained because they work so well.
 We keep pencils on the tables for filling out orders, a practice that Mary McKenzie originally started so if an order was incorrect it would not be the server’s fault.
 Also, in the era before sophisticated computers, individually written orders were an easy way to keep track of how many customers ate at Mary Mac’s each day.
 These days we use computers to track sales, but the pencils and guest-written orders remain.

-Although famous for our Sweet Tea (“Table Wine of the South”), Mary Mac’s also features a full bar with our house specialties, Mint Julep Martini & Peach Martini.
+Although famous for our Sweet Tea (“Table Wine of the South”), Mary Mac’s also features a full bar with our famous house specialties that include The Whiskey Lemonade, Mint Julep & Georgia Peach Martini.

 Mary Mac’s has another very unique feature…our very own Goodwill Ambassador, Jo Carter.
 She personally visits all of our guests giving her specialty back rubs.